MileHacker Logo

 Balanced Choices

-• Accommodation: Stay in comfortable guesthouses with amenities like a pool and breakfast included.
-These give a good balance of comfort and value.
+• Accommodation: Stay in comfortable guesthouses with facilities like a pool and morning meal included.
+These present a good balance of comfort and value.

 • Food: Enjoy a mix of local eateries and mid-range restaurants, sampling diverse flavors.